-Improvements: Smaller $\lambda$ and smaller weights $a_h$ are possible using improvements in the approximation bound.
-Also, we obtain finite complexity bounds in certain infinite library cases.
+We turn now to improvements in the approximation bound and to obtain finite complexity bounds in certain infinite library cases.
 To avoid complication we first give such improvements in a case in which the representors take a simple form, so we can retain the same tools for their descriptive complexity.